homearanya/active-escapes/src/pages/tours/wild-coast-trail-running.md

     - src: ../../img/gallery/WC-TR-forest.jpg
       caption: Some of the trail wanders through cool dune forest – a welcome reprieve.
     - src: ../../img/gallery/WC-TR-sky.jpg
-      caption: Big sky, high dunes.
+      caption: Big sky, high dunes
     - src: ../../img/gallery/WC-TR-rocks.jpg
       caption: On a spring low tide, the beaches become hard and fast.
     - src: ../../img/gallery/WC-TR-girls.jpg
-      caption: Nothing beats a break with your beastie.
+      caption: Nothing beats a break with your bestie.
 Running wild and free on the lower Wild Coast.
     - src: ../../img/gallery/HH_jacuzzi.jpg
       caption: A soak in the hot tub with a glass of bubbly.
 What more could a girl want.
     - src: ../../img/gallery/HH_estuary.jpg